-As I mentioned in my previous piece on the šir-o xoršid symbol, the lion often represented important religious figures due to its obvious characteristics or power, majesticness and courage.
+As I mentioned in my piece on the šir-o xoršid symbol, the lion often represented important religious or revered figures due to its obvious characteristics of power, majesticness and courage.
 This was true for Islamic figures like Ḥamzah ibn ‘Abdul-Muṭṭalib and ʿAlī ibn Abī Ṭālib.
-However, the same can be said about leading individuals in both Judaism and Christianity, Judah son of Jacob to be more exact, and for the latter, Jesus Christ.
+However, the same can be said about leading individuals in both Judaism and Christianity, respectively Judah son of Jacob and Jesus Christ.

-Like I mentioned earlier, the Tribe of Judah consisted of descendants of Judah, the fourth son of Jacob and of Leah.
-Betlehem and Hebron were the main cities in the lands allotted to them, all the way up to the Negev desert in the south (around 1200 – 1050 BC).
+Like I mentioned, the Tribe of Judah consisted of descendants of Judah, the fourth son of Jacob and of Leah.
+Betlehem and Hebron were the main cities in the lands allotted to them, all the way up to the Negev desert in the south (around 1200-1050 BC).
 Every tribe had its own symbol which represented its piece of the allotted territories.
 The symbol of Judah’s Tribe was a lion.
-In Genesis 49:9, the patriarch Jacob gave that symbol to his son when he referred to him as “a young lion” (yəhūḏāh ’aryêh gūr) It says: “You are a lion’s cub, Judah; you return from the prey, my son.
+In Genesis 49:9, the patriarch Jacob gave this symbol to his son when he referred to him as “a young lion” (yəhūḏāh ’aryêh gūr in Biblical Hebrew).
+It says: “You are a lion’s cub, Judah; you return from the prey, my son.
 Like a lion he crouches and lies down, like a lioness; who dares to rouse him?”
 Hence, the name Lion of Judah.

 Why is the Tribe of Judah in particular so important, considering the multitude of Israelite clans that were present in a rather limited area?
-The Tribe of Judah was definitely one of the most powerful tribes in the region during the late second century BC, and more importantly, generated a famous royal line of kings starting with David son of Jesse.
-David, who was anointed king over Judah, unified all of Israel and conquered Jerusalem.
+The Tribe of Judah was definitely one of the most powerful tribes in the region during the late second millennium BC, and more importantly, generated a famous royal line of kings starting with David son of Jesse.
+David, who was anointed king over Judah, unified all of Israel and conquered Jerusalem by the 10th century BC.
 It’s this lineage of David, his son Solomon and their next of kin, that became an important concept in both Judaism and Christianity.
 Since the Lion of Judah represents the Tribe of Judah, whose most famous king was David and Solomon after him, the Lion came to symbolize this royal line that is said to have ended with Jesus himself.

 Indeed, since Jesus is believed to be of Davidic origin, he too is represented as the Lion of Judah.
 This additional importance is often referred to in Christianity, mostly in the names of Christian churches and organizations.
-In Revelation 5:5, we read: “Weep not: behold, the Lion of the tribe of Judah, the root of David, hath prevailed to open the book, and to loose its seven seals.”
-The lion here obviously refers to Jesus Christ, whose earthly genealogy is said to come through king David and who is considered to be the eternal king who’s kingdom has no end.
-This symbolism gave rise to the (modern) popular imagery of Jesus accompanied by both a lion and a lamb (another reference to him further in Revelation 5:6).
+In Chapter Revelations 5:5, we read: “Weep not: behold, the Lion of the tribe of Judah, the root of David, hath prevailed to open the book, and to loose its seven seals.”
+According to scholars of the Bible, the lion here obviously refers to Jesus Christ, whose earthly genealogy is said to come through king David and who is considered to be the eternal king whose kingdom has no end.
+This symbolism gave rise to the (modern) popular imagery of Jesus as both lion and lamb (another reference to him further in Revelations 5:6).